foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/data_movement/data_movement.rst

 -----------------------

-The MLI API permits multiple mov transactions occurring in parallel, if the particular implementation has a DMA engine which supports multiple channels.
+The MLI API permits multiple mov transactions occurring in parallel, if the particular target hardware has a DMA engine which supports multiple channels.
 MLI also assumes that other parts of the system might want to access the DMA Engine at the same time and relies on the application/caller to provide it with a pool of available DMA channels that can be used exclusively by MLI.
 The following functions are used for this purpose: